vamsikrishna622/takehome/README.md

-## this code is maintaining the version of document so that other one can't manululates the other person changes , if he tries it chage the changes of other it will raise conflicts
+## this code is maintaining the version of document so that other one can't manupulates the other person changes , if he tries it chage the changes of other it will raise conflicts

 editor api